 Make a great first impression with Meadow's cannabis dispensary check-in process.
 Featuring the fastest, simplest, and most secure flows available to quickly process customers, the check-in flow provides flexible options that can be tailored to the unique experience of your retail space.
 With automatic age verification and automated tax calculations, customers can be processed in as little as 45 seconds, while allowing you to create custom groups, opt-in customers for future loyalty programs and text communications, and mark where customers heard about you to help you hone your future marketing efforts.
 Learn more about Meadow’s point of sale features.

-1. Greet your customer: 👋 A receptionist greets customers by providing a warm, welcoming, and professional atmosphere.
+A receptionist greets customers by providing a warm, welcoming, and professional atmosphere.
 Upon entering the building, they will typically greet the customer with a friendly smile and polite greeting such as “Welcome” or “Good morning!”
 Bonus tip: customers enjoy being remembered.
 As they develop themselves in this role, a great way to greet a customer is to say “welcome back,” instead of “new or returning?”
+It's up to your team and management style if you'd like to have a strict script in place for receptionists to refer to inside of your cannabis dispensary SOPs.

 Keep an eye out for fake IDs: